 Eczema flare-ups typically don’t stand a chance when the gut balance is restored.
 This is likely because probiotics can help reduce leaky gut according to research [R].

-Adding fermented foods help restore healthy bacteria.
+Adding fermented foods helps restore healthy bacteria.
 Sometimes additional probiotics are beneficial too.
-Research in the area of eczema and probiotics are very promising [R].
+Research in the area of eczema and probiotics is very promising [R].